LaravelDaily/Test-Eloquent-Relationships/README.md

 ---

-## Task 6.
+## Task 7.
 Polymorphic Attachments

 In the route `/attachments`, the table should show the filenames and the class names of Task and Comment models.
 Fix the `app/Models/Attachment.php` relationship to make it work.

 Test method `test_attachments_polymorphic()`.

+---

+## Task 8.
+Add BelongsToMany Row

+In the POST route `/projects`, the project should be saved for a logged-in user, with start_date field from $request.
+Write that sentence in the Controller.

+Test method `test_belongstomany_add()`.

 ---